graciolli-f/docli/docs/content/_index.md

 ## What is Docli?

-Docli is a declarative language for describing command-line interfaces in Go programs.
+Docli is a declarative, domain-specific language for describing command-line interfaces in Go programs.
 It cuts down the boilerplate to the very minimum, so you can move on to the reason why you’re making the app in the first place.

 Docli is 100% inspired on [docopt](https://github.com/docopt/docopt.go).